Criticism of Muhammad: Psychological and medical condition

 was sent from God of purpose to deliver them unto him.
 And whereas he was subject to the falling-sickness, whenever the fit was upon him, he pretended it to be a Trance, and that the Angel Gabriel comes from God with some Revelations unto him.

 Some modern Western scholars also have a skeptical view of Muhammad's seizures.
 Frank R. Freemon states Muhammad had "conscious control over the course of the spells and can pretend to be in a religious trance."
 During the nineteenth century, as Islam was no longer a political or military threat to Western society, and perceptions of epilepsy changed, the theological and moral associations with epilepsy were removed; epilepsy was now viewed as a medical disorder.
 Nineteenth-century orientalist Margoliouth claimed that Muhammad suffered from epilepsy and even occasionally faked it for effect.

 Sprenger attributes Muhammad's revelations to epileptic fits or a "paroxysm of cataleptic insanity."
 In Schaff's view, Muhammad's "early and frequent epileptic fits" provided "some light on his revelations."
 The most famous epileptic of the 19th century, Fyodor Dostoyevsky (1821–1881) wrote that epileptic attacks have an inspirational quality; he said they are "a supreme exaltation of emotional subjectivity" in which time stands still.
 Dostoyevsky claimed that his own attacks were similar to those of Muhammad: "Probably it was of such an instant, that the epileptic Mahomet was speaking when he said that he had visited all the dwelling places of Allah within a shorter time than it took for his pitcher full of water to empty itself."

-In an essay that discusses views of Muhammad's psychology, Franz Bul (1903) is said to have observed that "hysterical natures find unusual difficulty and often complete inability to distinguish the false from the true", and to have thought this to be "the safest way to interpret the strange inconsistencies in the life of the Prophet."
-In the same essay Duncan Black Macdonald (1911) is credited with the opinion that "fruitful investigation of the Prophet's life (should) proceed upon the assumption that he was fundamentally a pathological case."
+In an essay discussing views on Muhammad's psychology, Franz Bul (1903) is said to have noted that "hysterical natures find unusual difficulty and often complete inability to distinguish the false from the true," regarding this as "the safest way to interpret the strange inconsistencies in the life of the Prophet."
+In the same essay, Duncan Black Macdonald (1911) is credited with stating that "fruitful investigation of the Prophet's life (should) proceed upon the assumption that he was fundamentally a pathological case."

 Modern Western scholars of Islam have rejected the diagnosis of epilepsy.
 Tor Andrae rejects the idea that the inspired state is pathological attributing it to a scientifically superficial and hasty theory arguing that those who consider Muhammad epileptic should consider all types of semi-conscious and trance-like states, occasional loss of consciousness, and similar conditions as epileptic attacks.
 Andrae writes that "[i]f epilepsy is to denote only those severe attacks which involve serious consequences for the physical and mental health, then the statement that Mohammad suffered from epilepsy must be emphatically rejected."
 Caesar Farah suggests that "[t]hese insinuations resulted from the 19th-century infatuation with scientifically superficial theories of medical psychology."
 Noth, in the Encyclopedia of Islam, states that such accusations were a typical feature of medieval European Christian polemic.